We have neglected the truth that a good farmer is a craftsman of the highest order, a kind of artist.” ~ Wendell Berry

-Most of us derive a great deal of pleasure just thinking about food, about what our next meal might be.
-But do we really think about where the ingredients for this meal actually originated?
-About the farmers who grew it and the hours of intense work that went into developing it?
+Most of us derive a great deal of pleasure just thinking about food, about what our next meal might be, but do we take time imagine the details regarding where the ingredients for our meals originated?
+How much consumer curiosity is focused on the farmers who grew and tended to what’s placed on our table?
+Do we take enough time to be grateful for and to ponder the hours of intense work that went into developing it?
 I often hear comments from people lamenting the price of produce, but when we begin to understand the amount of effort that goes into nourishing us, I believe there will be a re-definition of that cost-value interpretation.
-The ability to trace the chain of events from seedling to chef to table is a marvelous thing.
+The ability to trace the chain of events from seedling to chef to table with ease is a marvelous aspiration.

 *Riverbend Farm has been owned by Greg and Mary Reynold’s for 25 years.
 They supply produce for local restaurants, CSA subscriptions, schools and food co-ops.
 Tony credits Greg as an extremely valuable mentor.

 Click on the Follow Button in the side bar at the top of the page to receive automatic updates each time an article is posted on the Empty Nesters Kitchen Blog.